UoB-COMSM0166/2026-group-27/README.md

 ## 3.2 Identifying Stakeholders

-Stakeholders are individuals or groups involved in, affected by, or able to influence the product.
-Identifying stakeholders ensures relevant groups are considered and helps define the target audience (Pirozzi, 2019).
-The onion model was used to identify stakeholders and help prioritise key users (Alexander & Robertson, 2004).
+Stakeholders for Lost in Bristol were identified using the Onion Model to ensure all relevant groups were considered (Alexander & Robertson, 2004).
+This helped us define our target audience and understand how different users would interact with the game.

+From this, we focused on key stakeholders such as players, developers, and testers, which influenced our design decisions throughout development and ensured the game remained aligned with user needs (Pirozzi, 2019).

 <p align="center">
    <b>Figure ?: </b>